• Skip to main content

 On February 9, 1960, Coors was kidnapped on the way to his office in Golden by a prison escapee named Joseph Corbett.
 Later that Tuesday a milkman found Coors idling station wagon, along with blood spattered on the bridge.
 This started a massive manhunt for Ad Coors.

-The 31-year Corbett was already a convicted murderer who sneaked out of California minimum-security prison some 4 1/2 years prior.
-Corbett did demand a ransom in the amount of $500,000, but likely had killed the Coors heir not long after kidnapping him.
+The 31-year-old Corbett was already a convicted murderer who sneaked out of California minimum-security prison some 4 1/2 years prior.
+Corbett did demand a ransom of $500,000 but likely had killed the Coors heir not long after kidnapping him.
 The kidnapping of the brewery magnate made international headlines.

-Remains of Coors body was found at a Douglas County dump months after this disappearance.
+Remains of Coors’ body were found at a Douglas County dump months after this disappearance.
 Corbett ultimately was captured, convicted, and sentenced to life in prison.
 He was released on parole in 1980.
 He took his own life in 2009 at the age of 80.

 Murder of JonBenét Ramsey